ptitSeb/box86/README.md

 You *NEED* a 32-bit subsystem to run and build Box86.
 Box86 is useless on 64-bit only systems.
 Also, you *NEED* a 32-bit toolchain to build Box86.
 A toolchain that only support 64-bit will not compile Box86, and you'll get errors (typically on aarch64, you get "-marm" not recognized).

-Because Box86 uses the native versions of some "system" libraries, like libc, libm, SDL, and OpenGL, it's easy to integrate and use, and performance can be surprinsigly high in some cases.
+Because Box86 uses the native versions of some "system" libraries, like libc, libm, SDL, and OpenGL, it's easy to integrate and use, and performance can be surprisingly high in some cases.

 Most x86 Games need OpenGL, so on ARM platforms a solution like [gl4es](https://github.com/ptitSeb/gl4es) is usually necessary.